iluwatar/java-design-patterns/optimistic-offline-lock/README.md

 ## Intent of Optimistic Offline Lock Design Pattern

-To manage concurrent data modifications without using long-duration database locks, thus improving system performance and scalability.
+The Optimistic Offline Lock pattern in Java is specifically designed to manage concurrent data modifications without the need for long-duration database locks, thus enhancing system performance and scalability.

 ## Detailed Explanation of Optimistic Offline Lock Pattern with Real-World Examples